sandint2011/mc-shader-exploration/Diffuse Lighting/README.md

 * Add diffuse lighting (brighten or darken textures) based on the sun's position.
 * Add shadows cast based on the sun's position.
+* Refine and blur the shadows so they look better (no hard edges and no longer blocky).

 This is accomplished using the following shader passes: